dr-natetorious/TIM-7030-Managing_Risks_and_Privacy/Week3_APT/Assignment.md

 ## Part I: Develop Steps to Avoid or Control Persistent Attacks

-You are employed as a cybersecurity analyst at NCU-FSB, a financial organization that has invested in establishing a security program but is in the process of developing a risk management strategy.
-This means that there is a critical need for implementing risk reduction strategies to prevent intrusions or attacks, like monitoring and response strategies, security awareness, training, and systems administration tools.
-In the second month of working for the organization, a user received a phishing email from a foreign country.
-After opening and reading the email, the user’s computer was compromised.
-Using ARP caching, the attacker was able to sniff password hashes and crack them, which escalated to spear-phishing and whaling attacks (domino effect).
-The attack or intrusions have been there for months, making it an Advanced Persistent Threat (APT) related attack.
+You are `employed as a cybersecurity analyst` at NCU-FSB, a financial organization that has invested in establishing a security program but is in the process of developing a risk management strategy.
+This means that there is a critical need for `implementing risk reduction strategies to prevent intrusions or attacks`, like

+- monitoring and response strategies,
+- security awareness, training,
+- and systems administration tools.

+In the second month of working for the organization,

+- a user received a phishing email from a foreign country.
+- After opening and reading the email, the user’s computer was compromised.
+- Using ARP caching, the attacker was able to sniff password hashes and crack them,
+- which escalated to spear-phishing and whaling attacks (domino effect).
+- The attack or intrusions have been `there for months`, making it an Advanced Persistent Threat (APT) related attack.

 ARP stands for address resolution protocol, used to connect layer 2 of the OSI model, data link layer with layer 3 of the OSI model, network.

 ### Instructions